 It was decided that Canada will lead an effort to consider what further activities the CSLF should conduct in the area of public awareness outreach.
-This work will be coordinated with Vice Chair Sergio Garribba.
 The European Commission, France and the United States expressed interest in participating in the taskforce.